 Computer labs are considered instructional spaces - even those housed in libraries.
-As such, they may remain open and are not subject to county gathering-size limits.
+As such, they may remain open under the higher education proclamation and are not subject to county gathering-size limits.
 (SBCTC recommends sectioning off computer labs in libraries to create a clear distinction between the two areas.)